 0. UDR consumers and UDM consumers define callbackUri for data restoration in the NF profile registered in NRF.

-1. UDR consumer sets its identity in a request to UDR, when accessing it for the first time.
+1. UDR consumers store temporary data in UDR.
+The UDR consumer may set its identity in the request to UDR, when accessing it for the first time.
 The UDR stores the received identity and creates for the UDR consumer a subscription on notification for the potential UDR data inconsistency.
+The UDR may provide to the UDR consumer the Reset-ID if assigned by the UDR for the temporary data stored in UDR.

-AMF, SMF, SMSF, and AUSF sets dataRestorationCallbackUri in the request of their registration to UDM.
-The UDM creates for the AMF, the SMF, the SMSF, or the AUSF a subscription on notification for the potential UDR data inconsistency.
+The UDM stores temporary data in UDR as requested by its consumers.
+UDM consumersmay set dataRestorationCallbackUri in the request of their registration to UDM.
+In this case, the UDM stores the dataRestorationCallbackUri locally and creates for the UDM consumer a subscription on notification for the potential UDR data inconsistency.

-When an NF other than UDM creates or updates a resource directly or via UDM in UDR, the NF sets or stores last synchronization time in a relevant profile.
+When an NF other than UDM creates or updates a resource directly or via UDM in UDR, the NF sets or stores lastSynchronizationTime in a relevant profile.
 If the NF receives a Reset-ID directly or via UDM from UDR, the NF stores it in the profile.

 2. UDR detects corruption, loss, or inconsistency in temporary data caused due to certain scenarios (e.g. failure and restart of the UDR, or migration of the data from an old UDR to a new UDR).

-The UDR reloads data from its back-up.
+NOTE X: The UDR can recover consistency by different means, e.g. by reloading data from its back-up.

 3. UDR queries NRF based on the identity stored in step 1 and discovers callbackUri for data restoration in UDR consumers' NF profiles.
+If no UDR consumer impacted by the restoration event provided its identity in step 1, the UDR discovers via NRF the callbackUri of one suitable UDR consumer instance to send the notification to.
 The UDR sends Nudr_DR_Notification request to the callbackUri to notify potential UDR data inconsistency.
-The Nudr_DR_Notification request may contain temporary data identifier(s) (e.g. Reset-IDs, DNN/S-NSSAIs, SUPI ranges, or GPSI ranges) and an impacted period (i.e. lastReplicationTime and recoveryTime).
+The Nudr_DR_Notification request may contain temporary data identifier(s) (e.g. Reset-IDs, DNN/S-NSSAIs, SUPI ranges, GPSI ranges) and an impacted period (i.e. lastReplicationTime and recoveryTime).